 Antique Bottle Repair Services

-Small chip repairs usually cost $125 - $225.
-Chips that are larger than half the mouth opening will be more expensive.
-I offer discounts when repairing several bottles at the same time, as it increases efficiency.
+Small chip repairs usually cost $125 - $175.
+Chips that are larger than half the mouth opening may be more expensive.
+I do offer discounts when repairing several bottles at the same time, as it increases efficiency.

 My top replacement technique is very credible.
-If you supply the top I generally do this for around $125 - $175 (more if I supply the top or create a resin top).
-I can also add neck where needed for additional cost.
+If you supply the top I generally do this for around $150 (more if I supply the top or create a resin top).
+I can also add neck where needed for additional cost, depending on how much neck is missing.
 Bottles that have missing tops and necks down into the shoulder are more difficult to repair, but can be done if the bottle warrants the expense.

 Scaling and Cracks